EdgarBabajanyan/autonomous-drone-for-personal-and-campus-security/README.md

 # Project RedgarQuadcopter: Autonomous Drone for Personal and Campus Security
 This is my 11th Grade main project and I plan to continue revising and creating iterations of the drone.
 The drone shows promise and is still very early stage.

-Specifics right now: Autonomous flight with following of a user for 12 minutes, a 3 foot by 6 foot flight distance from the user, and
+Specifics right now: Autonomous flight with following of a user for 12 minutes, a 3 foot by 6 foot flight distance from the user, and a 60% accuracy in determining the user's posture and safety.